Advertisement

 How long is the wait at Housing Authority of the Birmingham District?

-Wait times vary significantly depending on demand, funding, and your priority status.
-National averages range from 6 months to 5+ years.
+Wait times at Housing Authority of the Birmingham District depend on demand in Birmingham, funding levels, and your priority status.
+With approximately 10,751 assisted housing units, turnover determines how quickly the list moves.
+The most recent status change we tracked was on June 1, 2026 when the Public Housing list changed from "open" to "closed."
 Families with children, elderly applicants, and disabled individuals may receive priority placement.
 Contact Housing Authority of the Birmingham District directly for current estimated wait times.

 Can I apply to other housing authorities while on this waitlist?

 Yes.
 There is no limit to the number of housing authority waiting lists you can join simultaneously.
-Applying to multiple PHAs in your state and neighboring states is strongly recommended to increase your chances of receiving assistance sooner.
-Browse other housing authorities in Alabama.
+There are 8 other housing authorities within 100 miles of Housing Authority of the Birmingham District, including Tarrant Housing Authority (4 mi), Fairfield Housing Authority (7 mi), Jefferson County Housing Authority (8 mi).
+Applying to multiple PHAs in Alabama and neighboring states is strongly recommended to increase your chances.
+Browse all housing authorities in Alabama.

 How do I contact Housing Authority of the Birmingham District?

 You can reach Housing Authority of the Birmingham District by phone at (205) 521-0679.
 Their office is located at 1826 3rd Ave S, Birmingham, AL 35233.
+You can also email them at dfoster@habd.net.
 Office hours may vary — call ahead to confirm.

 Housing Authority of the Birmingham District Income Limits